🇳🇱

 💡 Pro Tips

-• Can work remotely for US clients while establishing Dutch business
+• Continue working for US clients remotely while invoicing from Dutch company

 Schengen Short-Stay Visa (Type C)